ArjunaCluster/ArjunaUsers/getting_started/connecting.md

 ### Using a SSH Config File

-You can simplify logging in to arjuna by creating an `~/.ssh/config` file to specify common option (i.e. your username) or create an alias for arjuna.
+You can simplify logging in to Arjuna by creating an `~/.ssh/config` file to specify common option (i.e. your username) or create an alias for Arjuna.

 For example, the following config will let you connect with `ssh arjuna` instead of having to type out the full `ssh andrewID@arjuna.psc.edu` each time.